 You can use the Digital Commons to:

-- Work with a librarian to publish an out-of-print (or your own) novel
+- Work with a librarian to self-publish your own novel

 - Have conversations with others at the Skype station